 - Wear-and-tear: Another condition that homeowners insurance does not cover includes normal wear-and-tear.
-This includes both parts and the well itself.
+This includes both individual parts and the well itself.

 Other methods to cover a well pump

 - Service contracts: Many companies that sell home equipment also offer service contracts.
-With a service contract the company takes care of the maintenance and servicing of equipment over a certain amount of time.
+With a service contract, the company takes care of the maintenance and servicing of equipment over a certain amount of time.

 When buying a home, you need to make sure the various pieces of equipment in your home have coverage, including a well pump.
 If not covered properly, a breakdown could leave you in a bad spot until the problem is fixed.
 When purchasing home insurance, talk with your insurance agent to make sure you have the proper coverage.

 And if you want to bundle home and car insurance, we know a good way to do that affordably!
 Try using the Jerry app.
 A licensed broker, Jerry does all the hard work of finding the cheapest quotes from the top name-brand insurance companies and buying new car insurance.
 Jerry will even help you cancel your old policy.

 And to ensure you always have the lowest rate, Jerry will send you new quotes every time your policy comes up for renewal, so you’re always getting the coverage you want at the best price.